euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 ---------

-The author would like to thank the following people for advice, helpful comments and discussions: Pauli Virtanen, Gaël Varoquaux, Robert Kern, Philippe Gervais and Francesc Alted.
-Also, the author would like to specially thank Stéfan van der Walt for reviewing early drafts of this paper.
+The author would like to thank the following people for advice, helpful comments and discussions: Pauli Virtanen, Gaël Varoquaux, Robert Kern and Philippe Gervais.
+Also, the author would like to specially thank Stéfan van der Walt and Francecs Alted for reviewing drafts of this paper.

 References
 ----------